bahorn/skp/README.md

-# Modern Static Kernel Patching
+# SKP - Modern x86 Linux Kernel Patching

 This is a PoC tool to patch x86 Linux kernel bzImages to load a kSHELF.